Sufficiently Regularized Nonnegative Quartic Polynomials are Sum-of-Squares: Conclusion and Outlook

 \textbf{Acknowledgments}: This work was supported by the Hong Kong Innovation and Technology Commission (InnoHK Project CIMDA).
-Coralia Cartis's research was supported by the EPSRC grant EP/Y028872/1, Mathematical Foundations of Intelligence: An “Erlangen Programme” for AI.
+Coralia Cartis and Wenqi Zhu’s research was supported by the EPSRC grant EP/Y028872/1, Mathematical Foundations of Intelligence: An “Erlangen Programme” for AI.